 Nancy’s life changing journey started as she walked away from her corporate job to find her heart’s desire.
-She followed her desire- travelling guided her through healing from her burn-out and she found her new inspiration for her life.
-Yoga, Reiki and Meditation in combination with the nature and the holistic Ayurvedic system of self-healing helped Nancy to create the right balance, mindfulness and peace in her body, mind and soul to reach her purpose in life with love, compassion and consciousness.
-Nancy’s life transformed into more happiness, better health and observation regarding her body and deeper understanding and connection to herself she felt had been lacking for longtime.
+She followed her desire, and travelling guided her through healing from her burn-out and she found new inspiration for her life.
+Yoga, Reiki and Meditation in combination with Nature and the Holistic Ayurvedic system of self-healing helped Nancy to create balance, mindfulness and peace in her body, mind and soul in order to reach her purpose in life with love, compassion and consciousness.
+Nancy’s life transformed into more happiness, better health and observation regarding her body and deeper understanding and connection to herself she felt had been lacking for a long time.